jentery/routledgeCompanionMSDH/projects.md

 Augmented Reality Lab: “Situated in the Faculty of Fine Arts [at York University], the Augmented Reality Lab offers researchers the opportunity to explore new screen technologies, approaches and techniques through both production and theoretical study of this emerging medium.”
 See www.ar.lab.yorku.ca.

-Austentes: “[An] interactive installation composed of printed digital images, neon lights, aluminum frames, six engines, two motion sensors, and PLC (Controllable Logic Programmer)” by Isabel Restrepo (2007).
+Ausentes: “[An] interactive installation composed of printed digital images, neon lights, aluminum frames, six engines, two motion sensors, and PLC (Controllable Logic Programmer)” by Isabel Restrepo (2007).
 See www.isabelrestrepo.com/index.php/8-portafolio/11-ausentes.

 The Australian Institute for Aboriginal and Torres Strait Islander Studies: “[A] world-renowned research, collections and publishing organisation.
 We promote knowledge and understanding of Aboriginal and Torres Strait Islander cultures, traditions, languages and stories, past and present.”
 See www.aiatsis.gov.au.